Skip to main content

 *Special thanks to William Strassberg, M.D., Chair of CCA Safety and Seamanship Committee for his contribution to this Memo.

-** Lidocaine with epinephrine should never be used for local anesthesia in fingers and toes due to possibility of digital vascular constriction and necrosis.
+***Lidocaine with epinephrine should never be used for local anesthesia in fingers and toes due to the possibility of digital vascular constriction and necrosis.

-*** Due to potential side effects of sea sickness medications, these medications should be trialed on shore prior to use on board.
+**** Due to potential side effects of seasickness medications, these medications should be trialed on shore prior to use on board.